wipplelang/teach/src/resources/music-and-variables/lesson/index.md

 -   Before this lesson, invite a student (or the teacher) to bring an instrument they play, and allow them to perform after watching Twinkle Twinkle Little Star.
 Have students complete the same pattern-recognition exercise.

+-   Explore using the `together` command to play across multiple instruments at the same time.

 -   If students finish early, they can add additional instruments and make their composition longer.